ssplugin/ss-twitter-feed/README.md

 -You can directly access multidimensional array of your Twitter posts using following method.
 Each post has Following components you can get to:

+- If you wish exclude retweet, Just pass parameter like craft.ssTwitterFeed.displayPost( '5', 'exclude_retweets' ).
+- Multiple images array of your twitter.

 <ul>
    <li> <strong>name</strong> ( the name of the Twitter account )</li>
    <li> <strong>screen_name</strong> ( the screen name of the Twitter account )</li>